Low Calorie Granola: 5 mins of prep for the best low carb, low sugar, low fat granola! Crispy, crunchy and perfectly sweet.

 - Place baking sheet on a cooling rack.
 Allow to cool for about 30 minutes, or until completely cooled.
 Enjoy!
 Storing instructions below.

-- Store in an airtight container for 1-2 months at room temperature.
+Storage Notes: Store in an airtight container for 1-2 months at room temperature.

 © beamingbaker.com.
 All content and images are protected by copyright.
 Please do not use my images or recipe without my permission.
 Please do not republish this recipe, instead, include a link to this post for the recipe.

 This post may contain affiliate links, which allow me to make a small commission for my referral, at no additional cost to you.
-Thank you for supporting Beaming Baker.